-BUXCOMM is extending additional discounts to our customer with reduced pricing.
+BUXCOMM is extending additional discounts to our customers with reduced pricing.
 By becoming a

-member of BuxClub and receive 5% off future orders: Send your name and order number of a recent
+member of BuxClub, you receive an additional 5% off future orders: Send your name and order number of a recent

 on-line BUXCOMM order: Email to: BuxClub@BuxClub.org We will add your name to the